kelsoko1/Rica/rica-landing/server/DEPLOYMENT.md

 - Node.js 16.x or later
 - MongoDB 5.0 or later
-- OpenCTI instance (optional, for threat intelligence integration)
+-  instance (optional, for threat intelligence integration)
-- OpenBAS instance (optional, for security simulations)
+-  instance (optional, for security simulations)
 - Docker and Docker Compose (for containerized deployment)
 - Kubernetes cluster (for Kubernetes deployment)
 - SSL certificate for HTTPS